ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-:iqhts anp Me^sij^s. ?
+iqhts anp Me^sij^s. ?
 The. follow­
 ing table (if the number of pounds of vari­
 ous articles to a bushel, may be of interest
 to our readers :